section-engineering-education/engineering-education/content/articles/Continuous-Integration-with-Jenkins/index.md

   - url: /engineering-education/continuous-integration-with-jenkins/hero.jpg
     alt: Continuous Integration with Jenkins Hero Image
 ---
-Today, software developers collaborate in different projects.
+Today, software developers collaborate on different projects.
 For instance, they can contribute code to create specific frameworks.
 <!--more-->
 This process requires a version control system (VCS) where different developers can get code from other developers using pull requests, send their changes to other developers using push requests, and combine different code bases from different contributors using merge requests.